Lions Series Trophy

-The Lions Series Trophy is a rugby union trophy awarded to the winner of each British & Irish Lions test series.
+The Lions Series Trophy (Lions-reeks-trofee; Raiona Raupapatanga Paraihe) is a rugby union trophy awarded to the winner of each British & Irish Lions test series.

+Background

 The trophy was designed and crafted by Thomas Lyte, a British silversmith and goldsmith and royal warrant holder to King Charles III.

-The trophy replaced the Tom Richards Cup, which had been contested with Australia since 2001.
+For Australia the trophy replaced the Tom Richards Cup, which had been contested between them and the British & Irish Lions since 2001.